osmandapp/web/main/docs/user/personal/favorites.md

 ![Favorite add menu Android](@site/static/img/personal/favorite_add_android.png)

-Here you can add: name, description, address for favorite.
+- You can add: name, description, and address for Favorite point.

 ![Favorite add description Android](@site/static/img/personal/favorite_add_descr_android.png)

-Select Favorite group (folder) for your favorite point or add new group (folder).
+- Select group for your favorite point or add new group.

 ![Favorite group Android](@site/static/img/personal/favorite_group_android.png)

-For adding new favorite group(folder), you need to add name, to select color.
+- For adding new favorite group, you need to add name, to select color.
 This color will be used for all new favorites added to the group by default.

 ![Favorite new group Android](@site/static/img/personal/favorite_new_group_android.png)

-Next, you can select icon for your favorite from our list.
+- Next, you can select icon for your favorite from our list.

 ![Favorite icon Android](@site/static/img/personal/favorite_icon_android.png)

-After, you can choose color and shape for favorite icon.
+- After, you can choose color and shape for favorite icon.

 ![Favorite color and shape Android](@site/static/img/personal/favorite_color_shape_android.png)

-In Actions, you can replace another point with this.
+- In Actions, you can replace another point with this.
 For Android, this Replace button repeats in up corner of Add favorite menu.

-After creation, you can click Save button for saving new Favorite point or Cancel button for canceling point creation.
+- After creation, you can click Save button for saving new Favorite point or Cancel button for canceling point creation.

 ![Favorite actions Android](@site/static/img/personal/favorite_actions_android.png)